Research

-Some nonhuman animals form individualized friendship-like social bonds.
-Bonded individuals might prefer to associate, groom each other, forage together, or share their food.
-We study the adaptive behaviors that underlie these cooperative social relationships in vampire bats.
+My lab hopes to build data-driven models of how this process of social integration unfolds and how it works.
+What traits and behaviors underlie these cooperative relationships?
 Do individuals choose more helpful social partners?
 How do they enforce returns on their cooperative investments?
 What are the consequences of these decisions on how relationships develop or on the structure of societies as a whole?

-The big picture: The evolution of cooperative traits (why do organisms evolve traits that benefit others?) was a longstanding puzzle that has been essentially solved by more than four decades of integrating theory, observational field studies, and controlled experiments.
+Why do organisms evolve traits that benefit others?
+The evolution of cooperative traits was a longstanding puzzle that has been essentially solved by more than four decades of integrating theory, observational field studies, and controlled experiments.
 Different theoretical approaches (e.g. inclusive fitness theory, interacting phenotypes, multilevel selection, reciprocity, and biological markets) each emphasizes different factors shaping the evolution of social behavior (e.g. relatedness, scale of competition, assortment by phenotype, repeated interactions, and partner choice).
-In the real world, cooperation is probably often evolutionarily stable due to multiple factors that work together and interact.
+Cooperative relationships emerge from traits that are probably evolutionarily stable due to multiple factors that work together and interact.
+What are the relative importance of these factors and how do they interact?

 Why vampire bats?
 The relative roles of these factors for stabilizing cooperation are best understood in more simple systems that are easy to manipulate in the lab, like microbes or symbioses based on resource exchange (e.g. when plants and fungi trade carbon for phosphorus).
 By contrast, in species where individuals form complex long-term cooperative relationships (like primates), the relative roles of these factors remains unclear, because these relationships involve many different kinds of interactions over time.
 Social bonds are almost by definition hard to manipulate.
 We study the cooperative relationships of vampire bats because they form long-term bonds and performs natural, frequent, and costly helping behaviors that can be monitored, measured, and manipulated over long time-periods.